Magneto-Stokes Flow in a Shallow Free-Surface Annulus: Experimental methods

 \subsection{Laboratory experiments}

-Validation experiments (Cases I–IV) are performed using an open-top annular channel consisting of a 17.5 cm-radius steel outer cylindrical sidewall, clear acrylic base, and a removable stainless steel inner cylindrical sidewall, which may be replaced with cylinders of different radii.
+Validation experiments (Cases I–IV) are performed using an open-top annular channel consisting of a 17.5 cm-radius steel outer cylindrical sidewall, acrylic base, and a removable stainless steel inner cylindrical sidewall, which may be replaced with cylinders of different radii.
 The channel is placed inside the solenoidal electromagnet bore of UCLA's RoMag device \citep{xu_thermoelectric_2022}, and a DC bench power supply provides a controlled current $I$ between the channel sidewalls.
-An $80.0 \pm 0.05$ g/L NaCl:H$_2$O solution is used as the working fluid for all cases; 0.1 mL of dish detergent is added for every litre of solution to reduce surface tension.
+An $80.0 \pm 0.05$ g/L NaCl:H$_2$O solution is used as the working fluid for all cases; 0.1 mL of dish detergent is added for every litre of solution to reduce surface tension, which is measured as $\gamma = 38 \pm 4$ mN/m using the capillary rise method (e.g., \citealt{martino_surface_2006}).
 The fluid is estimated to have electrical conductivity $\sigma = 12.3 \pm 0.1$ S/m, kinematic viscosity $\nu = (1.10 \pm 0.05) \times 10^{-6}$ m$^2$/s, and density $\varrho = 1059.1 \pm 0.7$ kg/m$^3$, using the salinity-based models of \cite{park_partial_1964}, \cite{isdale_physical_1972}, and \cite{isdale_physical_1972-1}, respectively.

-Inner radius, fluid height, electric current, and magnetic field strength are varied across Cases I–IV; values of these dimensional parameters are reported in Table \ref{tab:Dim}.
-Cases I–IV span three different radius ratios $\mathcal{R}$ = 0.25, 0.44, 0.58 and two different aspect ratios $\mathcal{H}$ = 0.023, 0.046.
-Figure \ref{fig:regimes}(\textit{a}) shows where each of the four cases (blue, orange, red, and green points) lies in the shallow-layer magneto-Stokes region of $\mathcal{H},\mathcal{R}$-space, discussed in Section \ref{sec:theory:IVP:stat}.
-Fluid depth is kept at or above 0.2 cm to minimise relative differences in depth due to capillary effects.
-Voltage across the electrodes is maintained under $\sim$1.5 V, which prevents formation of unwanted bubbles due to electrolysis of water.
-Under this constraint, electric current and magnetic field strength are held between 0.04–0.1 A and 200–350 Gauss, respectively, to keep $\Rey < 1$ and $\textit{Fr}^2 \ll 1$.
-The low electrical conductivity of the working fluid ensures that $\textit{Ha} \lesssim 10^{-2}$ and $\textit{Rm} \lesssim 10^{-10}$.
-Values of these nondimensional control parameters are reported in Table \ref{tab:Ndim}.
+Inner radius, fluid height, electric current, and magnetic field strength are varied across Cases I–IV; values of these dimensional parameters are reported in table \ref{tab:Dim}.
+Cases I–IV span three different radius ratios $\mathcal{R}$ = 0.25, 0.44, 0.58 and two different aspect ratios $\mathcal{H}$ = 0.023, 0.046; these values correspond to the solid points in Figure \ref{fig:regimes}(\textit{a}).
+Fluid depth is kept above the capillary length $l = 0.19 \pm 0.01 $ cm ($\textit{Bo} > 1$) to minimise relative differences in depth due to capillary action.
+Voltage across the electrodes is maintained under $\sim$1.5 V to prevent electrolysis of water.
+Under this constraint, electric current and magnetic field strength are held between 0.04–0.1 A and 20–35 mT, respectively, to keep $\Rey < 1$ and $\textit{Fr}^2 \ll 1$.
+Values of these nondimensional control parameters are reported in table \ref{tab:Ndim}.